 Today’s medicines are helping people live healthy with HIV.
 While there’s no cure, there are powerful treatments that work quickly to fight and suppress the virus.
-When taken as prescribed, these treatments can lower the amount of virus in the blood to levels that are undetectable.
+When taken every day, these treatments can lower the amount of virus in the blood to levels that are undetectable.
 That’s when the amount is so low it can't be measured in a lab test.

 We've come a long way, but the fight isn't over yet.
 Here are some considerations to bring up with your healthcare provider when discussing your HIV-1 treatment options.